 If you are strolling past Hyde Park, it is hard to miss the acclaimed Dorchester Hotel standing tall on Park Lane with its iconic yellow awnings and flags (most recently a pride flag) flying proudly in the wind.
 The Dorchester is just about ready to reveal their renovations to the public on 23 January 2023.

 Luca Virgilio, General Manager, said, “Our hotel is firmly rooted in the essence of London and in the hearts of many.
-With this in mind, the hotel’s fresh interiors will reflect this enduring passion and I can’t wait to share our latest look with you this September.”
+With this in mind, the hotel’s fresh interiors will reflect this enduring passion and I can’t wait to share our latest look with you.”
 No other than the renowned Pierre-Yves Rocohon is the man responsible for the transformation of the hotel entrance, The Promenade, guest rooms and suites and brand new Cake & Flowers boutique.
 The great Martin Brudnizki Design Studio has also joined the renovations, specifically with the task of redesigning the iconic bar.

 Guest Rooms and Suites